Adityan2001/hacktoberfest_21/README.md

 To open a PR (pull request) for this repo:

 Step 1.
-Fork the repo
+Fork the repo yu

 Step 2.
 Make a separate folder on your local computer